-This feature automates specific steps or sequences of events that require an official signoff on a record to ensure accuracy.
+Approval processes can help automate specific steps or sequences of events that require an official sign-off on a record to ensure accuracy.
 All leaders and key personnel will be able to review and work on relevant processes without losing track of them.
 This also establishes accountability and a system of checks and balances.